 I’m sure this goes without saying.
 Once you have completed these steps test to see if everything works OK

-From here you should be all set up…
+From here you should be all set up… Hope this helps!

 Finally, I really hope that you have found this guide helpful.
 These are honestly, the same steps I’ve taken myself to get my new email series and autoresponder funnel ready to start using.
 If you would like to check this I will quickly share with you a link.
-This I would love for you to join so I can get your thoughts on my work so far… Here is the link:
+I would love for you to join so I can get your thoughts on my work so far… Here is the link:

 Anyway, about this article, if you know anyone that would like to read this then please do pass it on.
-Help me to reach as many new readers to this website as possible, Please like, share and subscribe ????
+Help me to reach as many new readers to this website as possible, Please like, share, and subscribe ✅

 To Your Future Success ?

-Alex B. Chivers
+Alex B. Capra